 THE OFFICIAL ESTA WEBSITE IS:

 As of February 2020, the official ESTA website states you are eligible to apply for admission under the Visa Waiver Program if you are a citizen or national of one of the 39 countries listed below.

 Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Portugal, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, and United Kingdom.

 Apply for ESTA no later than 72 hours before departing for America.
 Real-time approvals are no longer available and arriving at the airport without a previously approved ESTA will likely result in being denied boarding.

-I recommend applying for your ESTA as soon as you lock in that trip to paradise!
-Have your travel information handy for the online application including passport details, contact information and address while in the U.S. (your accommodation).
+We recommend applying for your ESTA as soon as you lock in your trip to paradise.
+Have your travel information handy for the online application including passport details, contact information, and address while in the U.S. (your accommodation).
 Take note of your ESTA reference number and travel with a copy of your approved ESTA.

-If you are denied ESTA or are not from one of the 38 countries that take part in the ESTA Visa Waiver Program, please seek advice from your nearest United States Embassy or Consulate to confirm the process for entering the United States.
+If you are denied an ESTA or are not from one of the above 39 countries that take part in the ESTA Visa Waiver Program, please seek advice from your nearest United States Embassy or Consulate to confirm the process for entering America.